This is a step-by-step guide to help you connect Instagram Insights to Google Data Studio to automate your social media reports.

 Most Data Studio connector providers don’t offer Instagram stories because the Instagram API only stores stories data for 24 hours.

-Porter has automatic storage of this data; you can only bring Instagram stories when you connect to Porter.
-Before that, there’s not a way to retrieve data.
+Porter automatically stores this data; you can only bring Instagram stories when you connect to Porter.
+Before that, there’s no way to retrieve data.

 The metrics include: